 The world is so rapidly changing that it’s hard for us to keep up with what’s acceptable and what is not – especially when fun is involved and no one is negatively impacted by the fun.
-For example, one of my good Catholic friends asks me, “Is it ok or a sin for me to play
+For example, one of my good Catholic friends loves slots and asks me, “Is it ok or a sin for me to play

 online US slots on a website?
 I’ve been looking at the slots on this affiliate site and find it quite intriguing!”
 Most say that gambling is a sin, but is it still?
 I play a regular Friday night poker game with a group of friends, some of whom are Catholic, and no one seems to have a problem with it.

 Complicating matters is the fact that many of the more well-known Catholic populations are also inclined to be subject to racial or cultural stereotypes.
 Personally, I spring from a long line of Irish Catholics, and I can attest that we have our own cultural ‘crosses to bear’ (so to speak).
 Just for the record, neither drinking, fighting, nor a ‘gift of the gab’ are necessarily a rule in either the Irish population or Catholicism as a whole!

 Many more instances like this have assisted to create a rather skewed vision of ‘the typical Catholic’ — who, in absolute fact, is no more homogeneous than the typical Hindu or typical Jew (neither of which exists in anything but a prejudicial mental ideal)